Can blockchain technology go mainstream by 2025 across business processes and operations? Find out why the odds are in emerging technology's favor

-The blockchain is a shared cryptographic ledger comprising of a series of blocks that are electronically linked together to form an immutable database of shared information.
-Each block has a specified size limit and it stores a small patch of data and information in a chronological manner.
-Blockchain creates a permanent and tamper-proof record of the stored information.
-The data once stored on Blockchain can’t be deleted or altered at any point in time.
+Blockchain is a digital distributed cryptographic ledger comprising a series of information blocks linked with each other.
+They form an immutable shared database of information across a network of nodes instead of storing it centrally.
+Each block comes with a specified size limit and can record a small patch of information.
+It happens in chronological order, thus, creating an immutable blockchain.
+Blockchain creates a permanent and tamper-proof record of the stored data.
+The data, once stored on a private/public blockchain database, becomes unalterable for any entity.
+It makes anyone incapable of making any change to information at any point in time without consensus.
 It remains there permanently as a digital record.

-This is one of the earliest adaptations of Blockchain and it’s still being used extensively for making online P2P transactions.
-Bitcoin has emerged as an effective payment method and it’s being used by a large number of companies all over the world for funds transfer and payments.
-The biggest benefit of using P2P transactions is that you don’t have to rely on a third party like banks for approving and validating a transaction.
-The banks usually charge a high transaction fee which increases as the number of transaction increases.
-This transaction cost becomes exorbitant in case of an international transaction.
-This can be quite precarious for the businesses as they have to make bigger international transactions.
+A P2P payment model development is one of the earliest applications of blockchain technology.
+Businesses are increasingly and extensively using this model for making online P2P transactions secure and efficient.
+Cryptocurrencies have emerged as an effective payment alternative to centralized means.
+Companies, from established to SMEs, are using them for fund transfers and payments.
+The main benefit of using P2P transactions is that they do not require a third party like banks for approval and validation.
+Generally, banks charge a high transaction fee for a single transaction.
+It increases as the number of transactions increases.
+This transaction cost further becomes exorbitant in the case of making an international transaction.
+It can prove economically disastrous for businesses that deal with hefty international transactions frequently.

 Ever heard about a Peer-to-Peer contract that executes itself based on the specified parameters?
 Blockchain-based Smart Contracts have made it possible.
 A smart contractor self-executing will is a computer protocol that automates verification and enforces negotiation between two parties based on the defined contractual clauses.